 Influencing the ranking of your foreign institution

 China’s largest search engine is Baidu.
 It is vital to increase the ranking of your school on this platform.
-The Search Engine Optimization (SEO) is a strategy that works to rank a University or College’s official website in the natural search results over time.
+Search Engine Optimization (SEO) is a strategy that works to rank a University or College’s official website in the natural search results over time.
 This is where the highest quality student prospects are found

 Growing your academic reputation and communication in social media platforms